leamas/ddupdate/CONTRIBUTE.md

   - Before writing the plugin, make tests with wget or curl to make sure how the api works.
 Essential step, this one.

-  - The plugin API is defined in the plugins\_base.py file.
+  - The plugin API is defined in the ```ddplugin.py``` file.
 API docs can be generated using *python3 -m pydoc lib/ddupdate/ddplugin.py* or so.

+  - Coding style: Use *make pylint*, *make pep8* and *make pydocstyle*;
+    The relevant tools python3-pylint, python3-pep8 and pydocstyle needs to be in place.

   - Each plugin must live in a file with a unique name.
 It must contain a main class derived from AddressPlugin or ServicePlugin.
 The class